 For a bird’s eye view of the beach, head to Baan Phu Lae restaurant which is found on top of the hills.

 I initially didn’t plan on visiting Koh Poda but I’m sure glad I did!
-Koh Poda is located in one of the most unique settings with a huge limestone cliff sitting right in the middle of the ocean, crystal-clear water and glistening white sand.
+Rated as one of the top beaches in Krabi, Koh Poda is located in one of the most picturesque settings with a huge limestone cliff sitting right in the middle of the ocean, crystal-clear water, and glistening white sand.

 Plan to go there first thing in the morning before the tour boats come in (usually around lunchtime).
 To uncover more secluded spots, you’ll need to explore further away from the drop off point.